On the River: 1900s

 The 1901 Census, the Dewdney area, shows the Nelson family and the Owen families as neighbours, Family Nos: 71, 72, and 73.

 Despite listing his occupation as a fisherman on the voters list in 1898, Daniel Cheer’s occupation in the census is farmer, working on his own account, spends three months in a different occupation from farming, and his extra earnings are $125.[i]
-Daniel Cheer and his family are enumerated twice in the 1901 census, in the census recorded by census taker Arthur Skinner and in the Indian census on the Whonnock Reserve, part of the Kwantlen First Nation.
+Daniel Cheer and his family are enumerated twice in the 1901 census, in the census recorded by census taker Arthur Skinner and in the census of the Whonnock Reserve, part of the Kwantlen First Nation.

 The fishing industry in Maple Ridge was interconnected with surrounding communities and continued to draw people to the area.
 John Christian Nelson’s brother Ole emigrated from Norway in 1891 although his family settled in nearby New Westminster.
 Thirty-six-year-old Ole and his sixteen-year-old son, Andrew both list their occupation as fishermen.[ii]
 Ole’s twenty-three-year-old son Carl was employed as a fisherman in Delta.[iii]